Topics mentioned: supporting a friend with their mental health

 Understand that they might not look ill

-That means that when they say they need to go home early from school, or college, or a day out, because they are feeling unwell, it's best not to say something like "But you look well!
-Surely you're okay?".
-Instead, saying something supportive like "I hope you get well soon, I'll see you when you're feeling better," can really help your friend out.
+That means that when they say they need to go home early from school, college or a day out, because they are feeling unwell, it's best not to say something like, "But you look well!
+Surely you're okay?"
+Instead, saying something supportive like, "I hope you get well soon, I'll see you when you're feeling better," can really help your friend out.

 Normally, looking unwell means that they're feeling worse than normal.
-Instead, think about saying something supportive like "I hope you’re feeling okay, let me know if I can do anything."
+Instead, think about saying something supportive like, "I hope you’re feeling okay, let me know if I can do anything."
 You might find that they don't take you up on your offer, but they might.
 If they do take you up on it, try your best to help them, please.